 What is an OSHA recordable injury?

-Companies with more than 10 employees are generally required to keep a record of all serious work-related injuries and illnesses.
+Companies with more than 10 employees must keep a record of all serious work-related injuries and illnesses.
 But what are they?
 OSHA defines them as follows:

 - Any work-related fatality.